 Research degrees are research based master’s or PhD programs that focus on a single area of expertise.
 They provide students the opportunity to carry out highly specialised research under expert supervision.

-Cyber Security student
+Cyber Security graduate

-Learn more about Michael's experiences
+Learn more about Colby's experiences

 By studying cyber security at Deakin you’ll gain sound knowledge and understanding of threats and challenges, and the concepts and practices applied in cyber security.
 You'll also become skilled in identifying, diagnosing, analysing and handling the challenges of: